deeplearning540/deeplearning540.github.io/source/lesson06/content.rst

    The advantage of mini-batched based optimisation is ...

+   1. a mini-batch represents the entire data set and hence is enough to optimize on
-   1. a mini-batch represents the entire dataset and hence is enough to optimize on
+   1. a mini-batch represents the entire data set and hence is enough to optimize on
    2. the optimisation converges faster
+   3. the optimisation can be performed in memory independent of the data set size
-   3. the optimisation can be performed in memory independent of the dataset size
+   3. the optimisation can be performed in memory independent of the data set size
    4. the optimisation will converge always into a global optimum